BeTomorrow/sync-wording/Readme.md

 }
 ```

-Add scripts line to invoke tools easily with npm in `package.json`
+Add scripts lines to invoke tools easily with npm in `package.json`

 ```json
 {